B2B marketing is a marketing practice of selling to other businesses. However, it isn’t nearly as straightforward as targeting consumers.

 You have to find the right stakeholder, reach them with your marketing material, and properly qualify them for your sales team.
+There are four types of B2B marketing, which are producers, resellers, governments and institutions.

 So where do you start?
 You have to fill your funnel with new qualified leads on a regular basis.